Jets jump into playoff position with 4-2 win over Coyotes - WHIZ News

+“We’ve been able to create some good chemistry,” said Ehlers, who has been skating with center Cody Eakin and winger Patrik Laine.
+“We still have some things we need to clean up.
+But it’s nice to see that it’s going the right way and we’re making plays.
+It feels good.”

-Cody Eakin broke a 2-all tie for the Jets at 11:33 of the third period when he picked up the puck and backhanded a shot past Arizona netminder Darcy Kuemper.
+Eakin broke a 2-all tie for the Jets at 11:33 of the third period when he picked up the puck and backhanded a shot past Arizona netminder Darcy Kuemper.
 It was Eakin’s first goal since being acquired from the Vegas Golden Knights on Feb.
-21.
+21. Ehlers and Laine assisted.

 Mark Scheifele added an empty-netter, and defenseman Tucker Poolman had a goal and an assist for Winnipeg.
 Connor Hellebuyck made 36 saves as the Jets moved into the top wild-card spot in the West with 78 points, four more than the Coyotes.

+“We’ve got no choice,” coach Rick Tocchet said.
+“We’ve got to pick it up again.
+We need some more guys to feel the whip and go at it.
+There’s no other choice.
+Obviously, the next games get bigger and bigger, and we’ve got to rise to the challenge.”

-Nick Schmaltz scored both goals for Arizona, which squandered a 2-0 lead.
+Nick Schmaltz scored both goals for the Coyotes, who squandered a 2-0 lead.
 Kuemper stopped 30 shots.

+“They come hard here at home,” Schmaltz said.
+“They have a lot of skilled players and we didn’t close out enough guys.
+We gave them a little bit too much time and space, and when you do that against high-end players, they’re going to make you pay.
+It’s obviously a frustrating loss.
+Those are big points.”

 It was the last of a three-game homestand for the Jets, who have won six straight at home to improve to 20-14-3 at Bell MTS Place.